zaaack/dev-sync/README.md

 {
   "host": "yourName@yourHost",
-  "startCmd": "start command to run after watching", "remoteFolder": "the remote project folder to be sync ", "port": 0,
+  "startCmd": "start command to run after watching", "remoteFolder": "the remote project folder to be sync to", "port": 0,
-  "sshParams": "extra ssh params when running startCmd", "scpParams": "extra scp params when sync files"
+  "sshParams": "extra ssh params when running startCmd", "scpParams": "extra scp params when syncing files"
 }
 ```